-- 1. Employees who opt to establish tax-free flexible spending accounts may: - Set up a Dependent Care Assistance Account to pay for eligible child care or elder care payments. - Set up an Unreimbursed Medical Account to pay for medical costs not covered by the medical and dental insurance plans including prescription, deductibles, so-payments, copays, glasses, contact lenses and other medical and dental expenses.
+- 1. Employees who opt to establish tax-free flexible spending accounts may: - Set up a Dependent Care Assistance Account to pay for eligible childcare or elder care payments. - Set up an Unreimbursed Medical Account to pay for medical costs not covered by the medical and dental insurance plans including prescription, deductibles, co-payments, glasses, contact lenses and other medical and dental expenses.
 Many over-the-counter medications and medical supplies which were formerly reimbursable will now only be reimbursable with a doctor's prescription, beginning January 1, 2011.
-Details can be found on the UVM Human Resource Services website. - Set up a Premium Conversion Account to cover an employee's share of UVM disability insurance pre-tax premiums.
+Details can be found on the UVM Human Resources website.